zach-morgan/Simpacta-Notes/README.md

 Repository for SRM Routines iOS/Android/Alexa/Google Assistant/Siri app.

+This project was done for an Upwork contract, [my profile](https://www.upwork.com/freelancers/~012b9faa66b2abc1e9).

 Alexa and Google Assistant are built with [Jovo](https://github.com/jovotech/jovo-framework-nodejs).
 Android and iOS are built with [React Native](https://github.com/facebook/react-native).
 iOS version has note creation capability with Siri, and share from external applications.
 Both extensions are written in Swift.